i82egjur/Information-technology-law-standardization/TEMA4/Tema4modelosCapas.md

 4. Scope
 5. Definitions
 6. Notation
-7. Introduction to Oen Systems Interconnection
+7. Introduction to Open Systems Interconnection
 8. Concepts of a layered architecture
 9. Introduction to the specific OSI layers
 10. Detailed description of the resulting OSI architecture